 Her mother claims to have found a diary written by her daughter that hints that her daughter was sexually active by the time she was 13.
 The only disfunctional aspect of Kristy's life is the fact that her parents divorced when she was a kid and that her mother re-married.
 Her mother claims that Kristy and the step-father got along great and that she loved him like he was her own father.

-They just say that she used to hang out in arcades in downtown Toronto (arcades do tend to be quite seedy and I do remember seeing a lot of creepy men in arcades in downtown Montreal, especially since arcades usually have areas where you can watch peepshows) and that she had a crush on a black guy she used to see there.
+They just say that she used to hang out in arcades in downtown Toronto and that she had a crush on a guy she used to see there.
 Apparently he used to smile at her and they kind of flirted.
 Then one day he started to talk to her and they spent a couple of hours together hanging out.
 She was supposed to be meeting a friend at the mall, but her friend was late and so she kept going back and forth between the arcade and the mall until eventually she gave up on her friend and just spent the rest of the day with the guy.

 Then she got picked up by the police, who found a large box of condoms in her purse.
-After that, for the rest of the book she remains a prostitute, gets addicted to coke and then in the end dies of an overdose in a stairwell of some building after she had supposedly gotten straight and stopped the prostitution.
+After that, for the rest of the book she remains a prostitute, uses cocaine and then in the end dies of a heroin overdose in a stairwell of some building after she had supposedly gotten straight and stopped the prostitution.

 I suppose at the end of the day it doesn't really matter why she became a prostitute.
 The story was quite interesting, learning about her mom who was so worried and upset about her.
 That she was crying so much for her daughter that she had to get a special cream for her face because the tears were irritating her skin.
 Throughout the story it was very evident that Kristy and her mom had a very strong relationship.